phawishi/WillCode4EXP_CovidImageHackathon/README.md

 ## Code organization
 <strong>competeRunUnet_FullAttention.py</strong> is main script for training validating and testing run.
 There is option to set number of epoch, load existing model, generate results .csv file, and etc.

-<strong>competeRunUnet_FullAttention_getAttentionMap.py</strong> is a side script to extract attention maps and save into numpy array (.npy) for later visualization using Opencv
+<strong>competeRunUnet_FullAttention_getAttentionMap.py</strong> is a side script to extract attention maps and save into numpy array (.npy) for later visualization using Opencv.

 <strong>uNetImplement.py</strong> and <strong>uNetParts.py</strong> are network architecture implementation files.